OpenGVLab/ChartAst/Readme.md

 ## Note

+-** Some people may have mistakenly tested our chartqa dataset.
+We have made the chartqa test results public as chartqa_all.json.**

 - An online demo is avaliable at http://106.14.127.192:7861/ 🔥🔥🔥

 - 5.20 We have released the ChartSFT in https://huggingface.co/datasets/FanqingM/ChartAssistant 🔥🔥🔥